austencloud/tka-studio/README.md

 # Open browser to http://localhost:5173/
 ```

-## What is TKA?
+## What is TKA Studio?

-TKA (The Kinetic Alphabet) is digital "sheet music" for dancers and flow artists.
+TKA Studio is digital "sheet music" for dancers and flow artists, built on The Kinetic Alphabet notation system.
 It creates visual diagrams showing movement sequences with:

-- **Props** (fans, poi, staff, etc.)
+- **Props** (staff, triad, etc.) - Physical objects being manipulated
 - **Grid positions** (where props are located)
 - **Arrows** (direction of movement)
 - **Timing** (beat-by-beat sequences)